-Munchkin, Munchkin Apocalypse, the Munchkin characters, Warehouse 23, the pyramid logo, and the names of all products published by Steve Jackson Games Incorporated are trademarks or registered trademarks of Steve Jackson Games Incorporated, or used under license.
-Dork Tower characters are © John Kovalic.
-Munchkin Apocalypse is copyright © 2012, 2015, 2020 by Steve Jackson Games Incorporated.
+Munchkin, Munchkin Apocalypse, the Munchkin characters, Warehouse 23, the all-seeing pyramid, and the names of all products published by Steve Jackson Games Incorporated are trademarks or registered trademarks of Steve Jackson Games Incorporated, or used under license.
+Munchkin Apocalypse is copyright © 2012, 2015, 2016 by Steve Jackson Games Incorporated.
 All rights reserved.
-Rules version 1.2 (March 2020).
+Rules version 1.11 (Deluxe) (February 2016).